 Feyenoord and Oranje legend Jansen passes away | Inside UEFA

 Jansen joined Feyenoord on the age of 10 and made his first-team debut eight years later.
-His profession with the Rotterdam aspect spanned 15 years and 476 official video games.
+His profession with the Rotterdam facet spanned 15 years and 476 official video games.

 The undoubted highpoint was in 1970, when he helped Feyenoord win each the European Champion Clubs’ Cup and the Intercontinental Cup – the primary Dutch membership to seize both honour.